-For most of the iTaskX views an "Graph" area is also available.
+For most of the iTaskX Pro views an "Graph" area is also available.
 In the "Graph" area you can set up "Summary" graphs (Work and Cost values) and "Resource" graphs.

-To open the "Graph" area use the "Layout" Leu toolbar icon.
+To open the "Graph" area in iTaskX Pro use the "Layout" Leu toolbar icon.